 The Original Recyclers

-As the wheels of the Industrial Revolution began to grow in the United States, rendering and the manufacturing of soap progressed together.
+As the wheels of the Industrial Revolution began to turn in the United States, rendering and soap manufacturing progressed together.
 Today, rendering in the United States has grown to an industry processing and converting over 54 billion pounds of raw material into animal proteins, fat and many other useful products.